-- Findlay Creek – Located in the South End of Ottawa, Findlay Creek is a small but growing suburban neighbourhood with a population around 5,000 people.
+- Findlay Creek – Located in the South End of Ottawa, Findlay Creek is a small but growing suburban neighbourhood with a population of around 5,000 people.
 It features a variety of single and semi-detached homes, townhomes, and condominiums – something for everyone.

 - Greely – Greely is a rural community that is quickly growing in the former Township of Osgoode, in fact, it just so happens to be the largest rural village in the city!
-It is home to many tight-knit, unique communities, with many homes sitting on large ½ to 2 acre properties.
+It is home to many tight-knit, unique communities, with many homes sitting on large ½ to 2-acre properties.

 - Manotick – A small, picturesque community in the South end of the city, Manotick is rich in history and has a strong sense of community.
 Check out Dickinson Days in the summer, and take a stroll down in the city centre to check out all the amazing shops and restaurants this neighbourhood has to offer.

 - Barrhaven – With a population of close to 100,000 people, Barrhaven is a large suburban community located to the South West of the city on the outside of the Greenbelt.
-Boasting with many schools, parks, and recreation facilities, Barrhaven has a several community associations that put on many great events throughout the year, including Canada Day Celebrations and Oktoberfest.
+Boasting many schools, parks, and recreation facilities, Barrhaven has several community associations that put on many great events throughout the year, including Canada Day Celebrations and Oktoberfest.
 Shopping and restaurants are abundant so there is always something to do!

 Ottawa South East